lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 > *Space Up::Send {LWin Up}

-This ultra short code blocks the Windows OS from seeing the Windows key presses being sent to dota2.exe.
-Spacebar retains full functionality.
+**Simply put, this code hides all down key presses of the left windows key from ALL applications EXCEPT dota2.exe.** Spacebar retains full functionality.

 ### How to set it up?